elailai94/Twos-Complement/README.md

 # Twos-Complement
-A simple program to convert numbers to two's complement
 ### About
 This repository contains a simple program to convert numbers to two's complement.
 It is written entirely in C++.